-A Florida foreclosure drops your credit score by 100-240 points, stays on your credit report for 7 years, triggers waiting periods of 2-7 years before you can buy another home, and creates a cascading chain of financial damage that affects your ability to rent, get insurance, and in some cases, get hired.
+A foreclosure drops your credit score by 100-240 points depending on where you start — a homeowner with a 780+ score loses 200-240 points, while someone at 650 loses 100-130 points.
+The foreclosure stays on your credit report for 7 years, triggers waiting periods of 2-7 years before you can buy another home, and creates a cascading chain of financial damage that affects your ability to rent, get insurance, and in some cases, get hired.
 But the damage is not a single event — it is a sequence of negative entries that starts with your first missed payment and compounds through the foreclosure process.

-Understanding exactly how foreclosure affects credit — with specific numbers, not vague warnings — lets you make an informed decision about whether to pursue alternatives that could save you 50-140 credit points and 3-5 years of waiting.
-This guide provides the precise credit impact data, compares every alternative side-by-side, and lays out a concrete 8-step rebuilding plan.
+Understanding exactly how foreclosure affects credit — with specific numbers, not vague warnings — lets you make an informed decision.
+See our foreclosure glossary for definitions of terms like deficiency judgment, lis pendens, and deed in lieu.
+You can decide whether to stop the foreclosure, pursue a short sale for less credit damage, or sell before foreclosure hits your record at all.
+These alternatives could save you 50-140 credit points and 3-5 years of waiting.
+This guide provides the precise credit impact data, compares foreclosure vs. short sale side-by-side, and lays out a concrete 8-step rebuilding plan.

 How Many Points Does Foreclosure Drop Your Credit Score?